George IV: Reign

 When George III died in 1820, the Prince Regent, then aged 57, ascended the throne as George IV, with no real change in his powers.
 By the time of his accession, he was obese and possibly addicted to laudanum.

 George IV's relationship with his wife Caroline had deteriorated by the time of his accession.
 They had lived separately since 1796, and both were having affairs.
-In 1814, Caroline left the United Kingdom for continental Europe, but she chose to return for her husband's coronation, and to publicly assert her rights as queen consort.
+In 1814, Caroline left the United Kingdom for continental Europe, but she chose to return for her husband's coronation and to publicly assert her rights as queen consort.
 However, he refused to recognise Caroline as queen, and commanded British ambassadors to ensure that monarchs in foreign courts did the same.
 By royal command, Caroline's name was omitted from the Book of Common Prayer, the liturgy of the Church of England.

-The King sought a divorce, but his advisors suggested that any divorce proceedings might involve the publication of details relating to the King's own adulterous relationships.
+The King sought a divorce, but his advisors suggested that any divorce proceedings might involve the publication of details relating to George's own adulterous relationships.
 Therefore, he requested and ensured the introduction of the Pains and Penalties Bill, under which Parliament could have imposed legal penalties without a trial in a court of law.
-The bill would have annulled the marriage and stripped Caroline of the title of Queen.
+The bill would have annulled the marriage and stripped Caroline of the title of queen.
 The bill proved extremely unpopular with the public, and was withdrawn from Parliament.
 George decided, nonetheless, to exclude his wife from his coronation at Westminster Abbey, on 19 July 1821.
 Caroline fell ill that day and died on 7 August; during her final illness she often stated that she thought she had been poisoned.